 Drake’s Mascot, Spike

-Here’s a better bulldog picture.
+Below’s another great bulldog picture.
 She has experience in Drake’s Beautiful Bulldog contest!
 Her name is Fat Amy.
 She owns Jeska Reese Dean, a family friend.

 I completed all required coursework at Drake University in the Master of Science in Counseling program.
-And in addition, I took extra coursework focusing on job placement and mental health.
+In addition, I took extra coursework focusing on job placement and mental health.
 I was then eligible to take a national examination which I took on October 30, 2004, and upon passing, I earned the coveted CRC (Certified Rehabilitation Counselor) designation.
 Since then I re-certify every five years.

 For a little background, there are two main sections of the CRC exam: Counseling and Rehabilitation/Disability.
 A statistical procedure called equating is used to ensure all examinees demonstrate the same level of ability in order to pass the exam.